Sony’s new full-frame robot camera shoots 4K/120p video

 Sony FR7 robot camera

-Sony has unveiled what ‘s the world’s first pan-tilt-zoom (PTZ) camera with a full-frame sensor, interchangeable lenses, and remote .
+Sony has unveiled what it’s calling the ‘s first pan-tilt-zoom (PTZ) camera with a full-frame sensor, interchangeable lenses, and remote shooting.
 Dubbed the ILME-FR7, this new addition to Sony’s Cinema Line is essentially an existing FX6 cinema camera affixed to an advanced PTZ mount.
-It’s designed to allow cinematographers to produce -quality cinematic footage remotely, whether it’s for live broadcast or because there is a limited crew.
+It’s designed to allow cinematographers to produce high-quality footage remotely, whether it’s for live broadcast or because there is a limited crew.

 A full full-frame camera